Azure-Samples/ms-identity-java-daemon/README.md

 description: "Shows how a daemon console app uses MSAL4J to get an access token and call Microsoft Graph."
 ---

-# A Java simple daemon console application calling Microsoft Graph with its own identity
+# A Java sample, daemon console application calling Microsoft Graph with its own identity

 ## About this sample